 6. IWC Pilot Black Automatic Chronograph (ref.
 IW377709): Close to $5000

-Here, the competition for your cash is the fiercest than in any other category: big brands go out of their skin in order to wow you into buying new watches that often cost like a performance notebook or an entry-level motorcycle.
-With the category being dominated by Swiss-based watchmakers, IWC with its “Pilot” and “Big Pilot” collections of “aviators” is often the first one that crosses mind of a person in search for a military-styled, premium-priced time measuring device.
+Here, the competition for your cash is the fiercest than in any other category: big brands go out of their skin to wow you into buying new watches that often cost like a performance notebook or an entry-level motorcycle.
+With the category being dominated by Swiss-based watchmakers, IWC with its “Pilot” and “Big Pilot” collections of “aviators” is often the first one that crosses the mind of a person in search of a military-styled, premium-priced time measuring device.

 Compared to the Big Pilot collection with its gargantuan members often measuring up to 48 millimeters in diameter, this 43 millimeter IWC Pilot AutoChrono could look almost petite, if not for its profile of 15 millimeters.

 Powered by ETA 7750-based Caliber 79320 with higher-grade components, the wristwatch delivers the standard mix of indicators including a 12-hour chronograph and a day/date indicator at three o’clock.
 Its strict monochromatic color scheme (the bright red small seconds pointer at 9 hours is the only exception) makes legibility suffer, but that seizes to be a problem as long as you get used to the gadget’s layout.
 When your brain finally adjusts to the way the dial is finished, you suddenly realize that the color scheme offers superb contrast for good legibility at normal lighting, and there is enough Superluminova in all the right places to light a small room, so readability at night is also not a problem.

 From my perspective, the IW377709 is the best “gentleman’s military watch” that you can get for reasonable money.